 Hong Kong Disneyland is open.
 Guests need to reserve their tickets in advance and are required by law to use the “LeaveHomeSafe” app and fulfill the “Vaccine Pass” requirements upon entering the Park and specified premises.

 Tokyo Disneyland and Tokyo DisneySea are open, along with their hotels.
 Shanghai Disneyland Park closed again on November 29, 2022, just days after reopening following a previous pandemic-related closure.
 No reopening date has been announced.

 Disneyland Paris is open.
 All other Disney hotels there are open with the exception of the Disneyland Hotel, which is currently closed for renovations.

 What’s on offer

 The original and, some might say, best, theme parks, Disney’s resorts remain a magical experience for all the family.
 From vertiginous rides to firework displays, and of course the chance to meet classic characters, a trip to a Disney Park makes memories that last a lifetime.

 Entry to each Disney Park is dependent on local travel restrictions.

-Only locals and returning citizens can access the Tokyo and Hong Kong Disney parks, while the Shanghai resort can only be accessed by locals or those who meet China's strict entry requirements, including two negative test results taken within 48 hours of departures.
+For example, the Shanghai resort (when open) can only be accessed by locals or those who meet China’s strict entry requirements, including two negative test results taken within 48 hours of departures.